dwarfmaster/netlist-compiler/README.md

 one is a path to a file, which will be loaded as the ROM.
 The second one is the size of the RAM in bytes.

+When they are inputs variables, their values must be entered in hexadecimal, separated by returns, in the order the variables where in the netlist.
+The output variables will have their values written, one per line, in hexadecimal, in the order they were in the netlist.

 ## NetList syntax
 The netlist file must begin with the `INPUT` token, followed by the names of the input variables, separated by commas.
 Then it expects the `OUTPUT`